louispan/glazier-react/README.md

 ```

 ## Event handling
-React re-uses SyntheticEvent from a pool, which means it may no longer be valid if we lazily parse it.
+React re-uses Notice from a pool, which means it may no longer be valid if we lazily parse it.
 However, we still want lazy parsing so we don't parse unnecessary fields.

 Additionally, we don't want to block during the event handling.The reason this is a problem is because Javascript is single threaded, but Haskell is lazy.
 Therefore GHCJS threads are a strange mixture of synchronous and asynchronous threads, where a synchronous thread might be converted to an asynchronous thread if a "black hole" is encountered.